 “Should I hire a tax lawyer or a CPA?” is a question asked by many.
 But unfortunately, there is no one-word answer to this.
 It depends upon what kind of help you want.
 If you need to get your tax returns reviewed, conduct tax planning, or get accounting work done, then you probably need a CPA.
-On the other hand, if you need to resolve any complicated tax matter, need legal representation in court, resolve tax debt, or handle civil and criminal tax cases, then using a tax lawyer’s services is the better choice.
+On the other hand, if you need to resolve any complicated tax matter, need legal representation in court, resolve back taxes, or handle civil and criminal tax cases, then using a tax lawyer’s services is the better choice.

 Individuals and companies hire Certified Public Accountants (CPAs) to plan their financial and tax strategies to limit their tax liability.
 CPAs also prepare and file tax returns and conduct reviews of tax returns and other tax documents in case of an IRS audit.
 They also do accounting tasks.

 A CPA may have specialization in a specific field of accounting.
 A CPA with a tax accounting specialization is your best choice if you wish to use their services for that particular tax problem.

 Tax attorneys are experts in tax laws and the tax code.
 They can better handle a complicated tax issue because of their in-depth knowledge about tax laws and IRS rules, as well as litigation experience.
 Being a lawyer, a tax attorney can represent you before the IRS and also in court.

 In back tax resolution cases, a tax attorney can act on your behalf and conduct all communications with the IRS, whether through mail or in-person.
 Since tax attorneys have specialization in taxation, they are fully capable of handling even the most difficult back taxes cases.

 Tax attorneys may specialize in certain fields of taxation, such as corporate tax or back taxes resolution.
 If you are looking to resolve a back taxes issue, you may choose a tax attorney specializing in back taxes resolution.